 As one of the most superior ranks within the hierarchy of the aristocracy, the titles of Duke and Duchess have long held an enduring fascination with people from all walks of life – from those who enjoy the lifestyles of glamorous society VIPs, to those who have more of a historic and academic interest.

-Given that this esteemed title graces the top of the ranking system of nobility, it’s not unusual to wonder how it’s possible to become a Duke or a Duchess.
+Given that this esteemed title graces the top of the ranking system of nobility above all other noble titles, and the holders are often members of the Royal Family, it’s not unusual to wonder how it’s possible to become a Duke, or its female equivalent, a Duchess.

 The routes to this noble title have changed over the centuries, and many of the ways of old are no longer available in contemporary society.
 Yet the numerous pathways to a Dukedom reveal a captivating history and variety of this rare noble title, so here are the ways it has historically been possible to become a Duke or a Duchess.